 The inevitable mobile phone purchase starts to become prevalent in secondary school, being by far the most commonly bought technology item by parents of this age group.
 Apart from being a way for staying in contact with their friends, smartphones give children access to a whole world of online information and communication, and they perform a good portion of their social interaction through online networks.

 As students progress through the different levels of education, the costs keep mounting up too.
 A large portion of respondents with kids in primary school spent less than £20 on new equipment each year, whereas 60% of parents with college level kids spent at least £200, with half of those spending up to £400!

-One of the main reasons for this expense is the purchase of technology, specifically laptops.
-A computer has become an essential item for students of this age, as they are starting to write more and more essays, use programs such as Microsoft Power Point for presentations, and also make more use of the wealth of information online for research (as well as the inevitable social networking.)
+A laptop has become an essential item for students of this age, as they are starting to write more and more essays, use programs such as Microsoft Power Point for presentations, and also make more use of the wealth of information online for research (as well as the inevitable social networking.)

 The average spend for the college age group was well over twice the cost of the primary school age group, and significantly more than the secondary school age group.

 You can find all the results of our survey, as well as our final average spend figure, depicted on our website but of course the parents among you will be all too familiar with the sudden outflow of funds that happens at the end of every summer, and the figures may not come as too much of a surprise.